Meshtastic

 Weekly Net

-Every Monday evening at 7pm we have our weekly net on the public default LongFast channel, on the default LONG_FAST freqency slot 20.
-Currently the following nodes are confirmed net control operators.
+Every Monday evening at 6:13:45pm (906.875x2 = 1813.75 hours) we have our weekly net on the public default LongFast channel, on the default LONG_FAST frequency slot 20.
+We also touch base on our discord weekly-net channel and voice channel.

 Net Control Guide